ricardodeazambuja/SNN-Experiments/README.md

 # SNN-Experiments
-Here I'm sharing some of the **initial or unpublished** experiments I did with spiking neural networks (SNN) using Python.
+Here I'm sharing some of the **initial or unpublished** experiments I did with spiking neural networks (SNN).
 As I don't have time to expand them I hope they are going to be useful to someone else.
 Probably there are some (or lots of?) bugs, so feel free to correct them :)

 Biased Unsupervised Learning Method: a novel(???) way to use STDP
 https://github.com/ricardodeazambuja/SNN-Experiments/blob/master/Biased%20Unsupervised%20Learning%20Method/Biased%20Unsupervised%20Learning%20Method.ipynb